August 12 - 19, 2017

 Early Music Week 2017 offers joyful opportunities and challenges to players, singers and dancers of every level, from beginners to the highly experienced.
-As classes unfold through the week, we will explore and discover the innovation and creativity that lie behind some of the world’s most vibrant and compelling music, listening and playing with deeper understanding, as well as dancing together and enjoying all that the Pinewoods community has to offer.
-The week also offers an intensive: a program for advanced singers and players focusing on repertoire from the late Renaissance and early Baroque..
+Classes will explore the innovation and creativity that lie behind some of the world’s most vibrant and compelling music while strengthening technique and musicianship skills.

 Instrumentalists may focus intensively on their primary instruments, enjoying the opportunity to play with others in mixed ensembles and find time to explore something completely new.
-Singers can delve into early music repertoire in small groups, sing in a chorus and/or collegium, and try an introductory instrumental class.
+Singers can delve into early music repertoire in small groups and sing in a chorus and/or a mixed consort, and try an introductory instrumental class.
 Dancers (and those interested in dance) will find classes in English country dancing and historic dance.
 Everyone is invited to enjoy English country dancing, with instruction during the day for all levels.
 This elegant, low-impact, fun and welcoming style of participatory dance is the highlight of every evening.
 Dances are led by expert callers with music played by an elegant live band.
 All are warmly encouraged to participate.

 The Week at a glance (see daily schedule for details):

 - Each day will begin with Tai-Chi (pre-breakfast) and vocal and stretching warm-ups for those who wish immediately after breakfast.

 - Morning ensembles are grouped by instrument and level and will also include a Baroque master class for more advanced players.

 - English Country dancing instruction by level follows.